 Vietnam’s train network runs from North to South encompassing the whole country, but there can be fairly large distances between each major station.

 To ensure you get the best prices for train travel in Vietnam, be sure to look at more than one resource and compare costs for your upcoming trip.
 We recommend comparing prices on 12Go Asia and Baolau.

-Da Nang Airport/Train Station to Hoi An
+How To Get From Da Nang Airport Or Train Station To Hoi An